cloud-gov/cg-site/content/docs/apps/continuous-deployment.md

     Dashboard: https://fugacio.us/m/k3MtzJWVZaNlnjBYJ7FUdpW2ZkDvhmQz
     ```

 1. Retrieve your credentials from the dashboard link.
 Be sure to retrieve your credentials right away, since the link will only work for a brief length of time.
+Keep these credentials secure.
+If they're compromised, delete your deployer account and create another.

 To delete your deployer account, delete the service instance: